 Thrombotic thrombocytopenic purpura (TTP) is a rare blood disorder.
-It makes blood clot in the small blood vessels all over the body.
-These small clots can block the flow of blood to major organs.
+It makes blood clot in small blood vessels all over the body.
+This can block the flow of blood to major organs.
 It also uses up the platelets needed to help blood clot.
 This makes bleeding more likely and can lead to bruises.

-Blood clotting is managed by a number of factors.
-One such factor is a type of enzyme that breaks down the protein which prevents excess clotting.
-Low levels of this enzyme, faulty enzymes, or delay with the enzyme, leads to the extreme clotting associated with TTP.
+A specific enzyme breaks down a protein that prevents excess clotting.
+Low levels of this enzyme, faulty enzymes, or delay with the enzyme, leads to excessive clotting.